Article 1: Name

-The name of the corporation is the International Pediatric Sleep Association that is a non-profit organization
+The name of this non-profit corporation is the International Pediatric Sleep Association (IPSA).

 Funds of the Association shall consist of monies raised by annual dues levied on the members, voluntary contributions to the IPSA, and income from grants, donations, legacies and gifts or any other source approved by the Board of Directors.

-Full Members are scientists who have shown a specific interest in pediatric sleep, as illustrated by their Curriculum Vitae.
+4.1.1 Full Members are persons who have shown a specific interest in pediatric sleep, as illustrated by their Curriculum Vitae.
 Full members pay annual dues set by the Board of Directors.
 Full members have full voting privileges.

-Student Members are persons engaged in an academic program on pediatric sleep.
-Student members must be endorsed by a full or emeritus member in good standing.
-Student members pay lower membership dues than Full members as set by the Board of Directors.
+4.1.2 Student Members are persons engaged in an academic program on pediatric sleep.
+Student members must be endorsed by a full member in good standing.
+Student members pay lower membership dues than full members as set by the Board of Directors.
 Student members do not have voting privileges.

-Those who desire to become a member of the IPSA must submit an official application to the secretary office by regular mail or in electronic form
+Those who desire to become a member of the IPSA must submit an application to the secretarial office on the electronic form.

-All members, except Honorary Members, pay annual dues.
-Annual subscriptions are due on the 1st of January each year.
-The dues for each category of membership are determined by the Board of Directors subject to the ratification by members at a General Meeting.
+All members pay annual dues.
+Annual subscriptions are due by the 1st of January each year.
+The dues are determined by the Board of Directors subject to the ratification by a plurality of members who attend a General Meeting, or who respond electronically if the question is raised by the Board of Directors between meetings.
 The annual fees are used to cover expenditures connected with running the Society as well as to promote activities decided by the Board of Directors.

 Upon the written request of fifteen percent (15%) of the voting members, or by majority vote of the Board of Directors, the Board of Directors shall call a special meeting of members to consider a specific subject.
 Notice of any special meeting shall be given to the members, twenty days prior to the meeting, by mail and/or electronic means.